 Chair Mr. Frankola

 Ms. Bramley

 Members Ms. Dorchak

-Members Dr. Gallimore
+Dr. Gallimore

 Ms. Scherer

 Meetings Held in 2022 6

 Each member of the Audit Committee is independent as such term is defined in Rule 5605 of the Nasdaq listing standards and applicable SEC rules, including the heightened independence requirements for Audit Committee members.
-In addition, we have determined that each member of the Audit Committee is addition, we have been integrate and the result of the Addit Committee is financially literate and our Board has determined that Ms. Bramley, Mr. Frankola, and Ms. Scherer each qualify as an "audit committee financial expert" within the meaning of the SEC rules.
+In addition, we have determined that each member of the Audit Committee is financially literate and our Board has determined that Ms. Bramley, Mr. Frankola and Ms. Scherer each qualify as an "audit committee financial expert" within the meaning of the SEC rules.